Farancibiat/crypto-trends-app/README.md

 The projects displays a table with 10 cryto currencies that loads 10 more items when get's to the table bottom.

-if you want to see it deployed you can visit [farancibiat.cl](https:farancibiat.cl)

 ## Available Scripts

 In the project directory, you can run: